Committal Proceedings

 Procedure for committal proceedings

-If an indictable offence is destined to proceed through the committal stream to be transferred to a higher court, then a specific procedure applies:
+If an indictable offence is listed in the committal stream in Victoria, then a specific procedure will apply.

 - A filing hearing is the first stage in committal proceedings.
 Under section 102 of the Criminal Procedure Act 2009 (the CPA), a filing hearing must occur within 7 days of charges being filed with the court if you have been remanded in custody or have been granted bail.
 If you are on summons for the charges, a filing hearing must occur within 28 days of the charge being filed with the court.

-- The Magistrate will fix a date for the committal mention, fix a date for the hand-up brief to be served and make any other order that is appropriate (section 101 of the CPA).
+- The magistrate will fix a date for the committal mention, fix a date for the hand-up brief to be served and make any other orders that are appropriate (see section 101 of the CPA).

 - The hand-up brief contains all the evidence the police will seek to rely on to prove their case.
-The Informant is required to serve a copy of the hand-up brief (section 107 of the CPA), and it must be served at least 42 days before the committal mention (section 108 of the CPA).
+The Informant is required to serve a copy of the hand-up brief (section 107 of the CPA) on the accused or their legal representative personally, and it must be served at least 42 days before the committal mention (section 109 of the CPA).

 - Additionally, a case direction notice (also called a Form 32) must be filed at least 7 days before the committal mention, outlining which witnesses the defence wishes to be called and any other evidence or material they want to obtain from the prosecuting agency (section 118 of the CPA).